neocode-it/paginatejs/README.md

 ### DocumentLayoutManager

 DocumentLayoutManager handles the paginated view's overall layout and styling.
+It also prepares the stylesheets and replaces unsupported css rules (mainly media rules and relative units).

 ### Decorator Class